-The \$27.6 million increase in total assets was caused primarily by an increase in both current and non-current assets.
-The increase in current assets is primarily related to an increase in state revenues in the General Fund nand Capital Outlay fund related to the creative arts building.
+The \$27.1 million increase in total assets was caused primarily by an increase in both current and non-current assets.
+The increase in current assets is primarily related to an increase in cash and cash equivalent by 7.9 million.
 The increase in non-current assets was the result of increases to capital assets primarily related to the District's on going capital projects.

-Total liabilities increased by \$35.7 million, which is centered on changes to the total OPEB liability and net pension liability, as well as changes in advances from grantors and students.
-The primary increase was due to the increase in the net pension liability for fiscal year 2022-23.
+Total liabilities increased by \$6.3 million, which is centered on changes to net pension liability, as well as changes in long-term debt.

-During fiscal years 2021-22, 2020-21 and 2019-20, the unrestricted fund balance for the general fund exceeded the California Community Colleges Chancellor's Office (Chancellor's Office) minimum prudent unrestricted fund balance guideline of 5%.
-By June 30, 2023, the ending fund balance grew to 25%.
+During fiscal years 2023-24, 2022-23 and 2021-22, the unrestricted fund balance for the general fund exceeded the California Community Colleges Chancellor's Office (Chancellor's Office) minimum prudent unrestricted fund balance guideline of 5%.
+By June 30, 2024, the ending fund had declined and is at 20.8%.

 The District has recorded its actuarially determined annual liability for OPEB according GASB Statement No. 75.
 Through changes in Board policy and collective bargaining contracts, newly hired employees will not participate in this program.
 For eligible plan participants, the District funds the current service liability, and may make annual contributions for its prior service liability.
 The District intends to continue to set funds aside to meet its unfunded accrued liability.
-The most recent actuarial study of retiree health liabilities was as of June 30, 2022.
-The unfunded liability is estimated to be approximately \$5.1 million.
-During fiscal year 2022-23, the District provided \$0.8 million in non-operating revenues and transfers to the employee benefit fund.
-The fund balance set aside to pay future benefits stood at \$3.8 million at June 30, 2023.
+The most recent actuarial study of retiree health liabilities was as of June 30, 2023.
+The unfunded liability is estimated to be approximately \$4.2 million.
+During fiscal year 2023-24, the District provided \$103 thousand in non-operating revenues and transfers to the employee benefit fund.
+The fund balance set aside to pay future benefits stood at \$2.8 million at June 30, 2024.